 When we commit to consistently documenting curriculum, our lives become easier each year as we work smarter not harder by accessing what has been documented.
 As a result, our consistency positively impacts student learning.

 Sherry Wolfe-Elazer, Teacher at the Gray Academy of Jewish Education in Manitoba Canada:

+Why curriculum map?
+Collaborations are integral to curating and mapping our school’s curriculum.
 Mapping can break down the walls of the silos that are so common in any school.
 Making time for formal reflective practises that must be implemented as part of the process will enhance everyone’s experience in education.
 It can have a huge impact on all stakeholders: students, teachers, administrators, and parents.
 Greater connection to outcomes and standards and closing the gaps in our curriculum will also happen.
 I believe that this process will encourage greater creativity and reinvigoration for veteran teachers.
 I hope that there will be mentoring opportunities for beginning teachers.